 As a final test, we consider the overhead introduced by MATLAB when calling the underlying C implementation of the rounding algorithms.
-In Figure 4 we compare the execution time required to convert a matrix to binary16 with a direct call to the C code (left column) or with a call to the MEX interface in MATLAB (middle column).
-As the performance of the two algorithms is very similar and
+In Figure 5 we compare the execution time required to convert a matrix to binary16 with a direct call to the C code (first column) or with a call to the MEX interface in MATLAB (second column).
+As the performance of the two algorithms is very similar and the data in the two series is hard to compare directly, we provide the speedup in the third column.
+We repeat the experiment for both binary32 (top row) and binary64 (bottom row).
+We remark that the C functions were tuned by using the make autotune command, whereas for the MEX interface we used cpfloat\autotune, a MATLAB function included in the software package.